P12 road (Zimbabwe)

-The M15 Makuti-Kariba Highway is a 2-way asphalt surface international highway from the A1 Highway at Makuti to Zambia via the Kariba Dam Wall.
+The P12 Makuti-Kariba Highway is a 2-way asphalt surface international highway from the A1 Highway at Makuti to Zambia via the Kariba Dam Wall.
 The maximum speed on this road is 120 km per hour.

-It is also a primary road P12 Highway and part of Zimbabwean trunk road system.
+It is part of Zimbabwean trunk road system.

 Background

-The M15 road was constructed at the same time with the Kariba Dam as an access road between Zambia and Zimbabwe through the dam wall.
-It is by all means a loop road to the Lusaka-Harare Highway.
+The P12 road was constructed at the same time with the Kariba Dam as an access road between Zambia and Zimbabwe through the dam wall.

-On the Zambian side it begins from a T-junction with the T2 Highway which runs from Lusaka to Chirundu.